vabenil/vadgl/README.md

 With this we create and compile shaders `vert_sh` and `frag_sh`, then attach them to the program `program`, and finally link and validate the program.

-All with error checking!
-Here take a look at a shader compilation error using this code:
+All of this with error handling.
+In case of a compilation error you will get an error message like this:
 ```
 [GL_ERROR]: vadgl.gl3.Shader.compile: SHADER_COMPILATION_ERROR: Failed to compile `vertex` shader
         HINT: Run get_info_log() to get extra information